Soham-Gaonkar/Soham-Gaonkar.github.io/_posts/2024-08-10-my_gsoc_journey.md

 I began contributing to open source in December 2023, when I connected to a senior student at my university who had also done GSoC in 2023, with PyDataStructs.
 I was interested in the project that she did and hence I started exploring the codebase.

 ## Finding a good first issue
 I went to the issues tab on the repository's github page and searched for good first issues.
 I noticed an issue that seemed doable: <b>[Implement Introsort](https://github.com/codezonediitj/pydatastructs/issues/545)</b>.
-This involved implementing the sorting algorithm: Introsort in the Python backend.
+This involGaonkar implementing the sorting algorithm: Introsort in the Python backend.
 I had learned this as a part of my academic cousework, and hence, I was able to code this.

 ## My first Pull Request
 I started reading the README file and set up the repository locally and created the conda environment.
 Then I got to work.
 In a day, I was able to successfully create a PR (pull request) and open it on GitHub: <b>[Implemented Introsort](https://github.com/codezonediitj/pydatastructs/pull/549)</b>.
 This PR was reviewed and changes were requested.
 Once I had done all of them and all the CI checks passed, it was merged.
 And that's my first open souce contribution!